obissick/pgsql_bdr_check/README.md

 ## Setup with xinetd ##
 This setup will create a process that listens on TCP port 9200 using xinetd.
 This process uses the clustercheck script from this repository to report the status of the node.

 First, create a database user that will be doing the checks.
+User must have superuser privilege.

-    pgsql>
+    pgsql>CREATE USER name WITH SUPERUSER;

 Copy the files from the repository to a location (`/usr/bin` in the example below) and make it executable.
 Then add the following service to xinetd (make sure to match your location of the script with the 'server'-entry).